 In 1 Sam 10:1, the prophet Samuel anoints Saul’s head, although makes it clear that it’s really God anointing him: “Then Samuel took a vial of oil and poured it on [Saul’s] head, and kissed him and said, ‘Has not the Lord anointed you to be prince over His people Israel?’”

 Throughout the Old Testament, these anointings are signs that the Holy Spirit has been sent to certain people to carry out specific work of God.
-They are consecrated – set apart – for a purpose and mission.
+These people are consecrated – set apart – for a purpose and mission.
 We see in the prophecies regarding the new covenant, however, that something different is about to happen: “And it shall come to pass afterward, that I will pour out my spirit on all flesh; your sons and daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
 Even upon the menservants and maidservants in those days, I will pour out my spirit” (Joel 2:28-31).

-A sign of the messianic age is that the Spirit will be poured on not just kings but servants.
+A sign of the messianic age is that the Spirit will be poured out on not just kings, but servants.
 It will not just be priests and prophets who are anointed, but all sons and daughters.
 This comes to pass at Pentecost.
 Peter recognizes this outpouring of the Spirit for what it is, and he references the prophecy of Joel (Acts 2:17-18).

 We are anointed at Baptism and Confirmation, when we receive the Holy Spirit and His gifts.